Graham: Military options are 'inevitable if North Korea continues'

 - Trump told reporters on Monday, "We will handle North Korea"

-Washington (CNN)When asked about the US government's strategy on handling North Korea, GOP Sen. Lindsey Graham suggested Tuesday using military options to halt threats from the country.
+Washington (CNN)When asked about the US government's strategy on handling North Korea, GOP Sen. Lindsey Graham suggested Tuesday military options could be used to halt threats from the country.

 "There is a military option to destroy North Korea's (missile) program and North Korea itself," Graham said on NBC's "Today" show.
 "If there's going to be a war to stop them, it will be over there.
 If thousands die, they're going to die over there, they're not going to die here and (President Donald Trump) told me that to my face."